tkarasov/metagenomics_pipeline/README.md

 By now you have a "meganized" dimond file, this means that your metagenomic analysis is ready to be visualized!!
 For this you will have to use MEGAN (http://ab.inf.uni-tuebingen.de/software/megan6/).

 # Using Megan
+The post-processing of the MEGAN output requires that the output tables from MEGAN be in a specific format.
+Here are a few rules

+(1) Process all reads
+(2) Export as CSV with all LCA assignments summarized (3) Export in the format TaxonRank to read count

 # Coverage Correction after MEGAN output table is generated